docarray/docarray/docs/advanced/document-store/index.md

 - **vector search**: perform approximate nearest neighbour search (or exact full scan search).
 The input is a vector.
 The result is a DocumentArray with the closest vectors to the query vector.

-- **vector search + filterr**: perform approximate nearest neighbour search (or exact full scan search).
+- **vector search + filter**: perform approximate nearest neighbour search (or exact full scan search).
 The input is a vector and a filter.
 The result is a DocumentArray with the closest vectors to the query vector that verify the filter.

 - **filter**: perform a filter step over the data.
 The input is a filter.
 The result is a  DocumentArray with the elements that verify the filter.